philofantasy/cse517a_example_application_project/milestone_3/README.md

 * "m3.ipynb" is the Milestone 3 main program for applying PCA and applying KPCA.
 * "m1.ipynb" is for re-doing Milestone 1.
 * "m2.ipynb" is for re-doing Milestone 2.
+* "o3.ipynb" is the Neural Network based on PCA data.

 Each file is a markdown file that includes both code and result.
 The code included is intended to be run in Python 3